ietf-wg-mops/draft-ietf-mops-streaming-opcons/draft-ietf-mops-streaming-opcons.md

 | 1080p (2K) | 1920 x 1080 | 6-8 Mbps | 4.5-7 Mbps
 | 2160p (4k) | 3840 x 2160 | N/A | 10-20 Mbps

 ### Virtual Reality Bitrates

 The bitrates given in {{bvr}} describe video streams that provide the user with a single, fixed, point of view - so, the user has no "degrees of freedom", and the user sees all of the video image that is available.

 Even basic virtual reality (360-degree) videos that allow users to look around freely (referred to as "three degrees of freedom", or 3DoF) require substantially larger bitrates when they are captured and encoded as such videos require multiple fields of view of the scene.
 The typical multiplication factor is 8 to 10.
 Yet, due to smart delivery methods such as viewport-based or tiled-based streaming, we do not need to send the whole scene to the user.
 Instead, the user needs only the portion corresponding to its viewpoint at any given time.

 In more immersive applications, where limited user movement ("three degrees of freedom plus", or 3DoF+) or full user movement ("six degrees of freedom", or 6DoF) is allowed, the required bitrate grows even further.
 In this case, immersive content is typically referred to as volumetric media.
 One way to represent the volumetric media is to use point clouds, where streaming a single object may easily require a bitrate of 30 Mbps or higher.
 Refer to {{MPEGI}} and {{PCC}} for more details.

+## Path Bandwidth Constraints {#sec-band-constraints}

+Even when the bandwidth requirements for video streams along a path are well understood, additional analysis is required to understand the contraints on bandwidth at various points in the network.
+This is the case for two reasons:

+* First, media servers typically implement transport protocols probe for bandwidth, so when a media server's transport protocol implementation will detect a bottleneck link somewhere along the path to the media player.
+The media server transport protocol implementation may detect this because the sender does not receive acknowledgements from the media player's transport protocol implementation, meaning that some media packets have been lost, or because the diffence in spacing between acknowledgements is increasing, meaning that the media packets haven't been lost, but being stored in queues on a network element, and that these queues are growing because the network element is receiving media packets faster than they can be forwarded toward the media player.
+When the transport protocol implementation detects these conditions, it will typically reduce its "sending window", so that the media sender does not overwhelm the bottleneck link and cause congestion that potentially affects other media servers, or even the media server itself.
+Thia ia called "self congestion".
+These transport protocol-level responses are described in greater detail, in {{sec-trans}}.

+* Almost totally asynchronously from transport protocols responding to bottlenecks, media servers often respond to application-level feedback from the media player that indicates a bottleneck link, by adjusting the amount of media that the media server will send to the media player in a given timeframe.
+This is described in greater detail in {{sec-abr}}.

+Between these two (potentially competing) "helpful" mechanisms each responding to the same bottleneck with no coordination betten themselves, so that each is unaware of actions taken by the other, it is easily possible for the media server to estimate available path bandwidth to a media player, reduce the amount of bandwidth in use based on that estimation, and then continue to use this lowwe estimated available bandwidth value for some time, resulting in a quality of experience for media consumers that is significantly lower than what could have been achieved.
+In order to avoid this situation, which can potentially affect all the users whose streaming media traverses a bottleneck link, there are several possible mitigations that streaming operators can use.

+### Know Your Network Traffic {#sec-know-your-traffic}

+Recognizing that a path carrying streaming media is "not behaving the way it normally does" is fundamental.
+Analytics that aid in that recognition can be more or less sophisticated, and can be as simple as noticing that the apparent round trip times for media traffic carried over TCP transport on some paths are suddenly and significantly longer than usual.
+This is possible because monitors can detect how long specific TCP segments are taking to be acknowledged by a TCP receiver, since TCP octet sequence numbers and acknowledgements for those sequence numbers are "carried in the clear", even if the TCP payload itself is encrypted.

+There are many reasons why path characteristics might change suddenly, for example,

+* "cross traffic" that traverses part of the path, especially if this traffic is "inelastic", and does not, itself, respond to indications of path congestion.

+* routing changes, which can happen in normal operation, especially if the new path now includes path segments that are more heavily loaded, offer lower total bandwidth, or simply cover more distance, but can affect media consumer quality of experience even if this happens in "normal operation".

+**Open Issue 1** - do we name products or protocols in common use here?

+**Open Issue 2** - we probably COULD mention the In-Situ OAM work in IPPM, recognizing that over-the-top streaming media operators are unlikely to be able to use this end-to-end, but at least some streaming media operators may be able to use it over parts of network paths that they can control.

+**Open Issue 2** - we probably COULD mention the Qlog work that has now been adopted in the QUIC working group, and is at least somewhat mature (it's certainly in use at scale in places like Facebook), while noting that this is part of the transport protocol evolution topic in {{quic-behavior}}.

-## Path Requirements
+## Path Requirements {#pathreq}

 The bitrate requirements in {{scaling}} are per end-user actively consuming a media feed, so in the worst case, the bitrate demands